Formalising and Computing the Fourth Homotopy Group of the $3$-Sphere in Cubical Agda: Introduction

 \section{Introduction}

 Homotopy theory originated in algebraic topology, but is by now a central tool in many branches of modern mathematics, such as algebraic geometry and category theory.
-One of the central notions in homotopy theory is that of the \emph{homotopy groups} of a space $X$, denoted $\pi_n(X)$.
-These groups constitute a topological invariant, making them a powerful tool for establishing if two given spaces are homotopy equivalent.
-The first two such groups of a space are easy to understand: $\pi_0(X)$ characterizes the connected components of $X$ and $\pi_1(X)$ is the fundamental group, i.e.\ the group of equivalence classes of loops in $X$ up to homotopy.
-This idea generalizes to higher values of $n$, for which $\pi_n(X)$ consists of $n$-dimensional loops up to homotopy.
-For many spaces, these groups are increasingly esoteric and difficult to compute for large $n$.
-This is true also for seemingly tame spaces like spheres where $\pi_n(\mathbb{S}^m)$ in general is highly irregular when $n > m \geq 2$.

-This paper concerns the first computer formalization of the classical result that $\pi_4(\mathbb{S}^3) \cong \ZZ / 2 \ZZ$, a result which is particularly interesting because it gives the whole first stable stem of homotopy groups of spheres, i.e.\ $\pi_{n+1}(\mathbb{S}^n)$ for $n \geq 3$.
-The fact that $\pi_4(\mathbb{S}^3) \cong \ZZ / 2 \ZZ$ was proved already in the 1930's by Pontryagin using cobordism theory, but we instead follow the synthetic approach to homotopy theory developed in Homotopy Type Theory (HoTT) and popularized by the HoTT Book~\cite{HoTT13}.
-In this new approach, spaces up to homotopy are represented directly as higher inductive types (HITs) and homotopy groups are computed using Voevodsky's univalence axiom~\cite{Voevodsky10cmu}.
-This gives a logical approach suitable for computer formalization, where the results are interpretable in any suitably structured $(\infty,1)$-topos \cite{Shulman19}.
+One of the central notions of study in homotopy theory is that of the \emph{homotopy groups} of a space $X$, denoted $\pi_n(X)$.
+These groups constitute a topological invariant, making them a powerful tool for establishing whether two given spaces can or cannot be homotopy equivalent.
+The first two such groups of a space are easy to understand: $\pi_0(X)$ characterises the connected components of $X$ and $\pi_1(X)$ is the fundamental group, i.e.\ the group of equivalence classes consisting of the loops contained in $X$ up to homotopy.
+This idea generalises to higher values of $n$, for which $\pi_n(X)$ consists of $n$-dimensional loops up to homotopy.
+For many spaces, these groups tend to become increasingly esoteric and difficult to compute for large $n$.
+This is true also for seemingly tame spaces like spheres, for which $\pi_n(\mathbb{S}^m)$ in general is highly irregular when $n > m \geq 2$.\footnote{See~\cite[Figure~2.1]{Brunerie16} for a table of $\pi_n(\mathbb{S}^m)$ for small $n$ and $m$.} This paper concerns the first computer formalisation of the classical result that $\pi_4(\mathbb{S}^3) \cong \ZZ / 2 \ZZ$, a result which is particularly interesting because it gives the whole first stable stem of homotopy groups of spheres, i.e.\ $\pi_{n+1}(\mathbb{S}^n)$ for $n \geq 3$.
+The fact that $\pi_4(\mathbb{S}^3) \cong \ZZ / 2 \ZZ$ was proved already in the 1930's by Pontryagin using cobordism theory, but we instead follow the synthetic approach to homotopy theory developed in Homotopy Type Theory (HoTT) and popularised by the HoTT Book~\cite{HoTT13}.
+In this new approach to homotopy theory, spaces are represented directly as (higher inductive) types and homotopy groups are computed using Voevodsky's univalence axiom~\cite{Voevodsky10cmu}.
+This gives a logical approach to homotopy theory, suitable for computer formalisation in proof assistants based on type theory, while also making it possible to interpret results in any suitably structured $(\infty,1)$-topos \cite{Shulman19}.